EOSIO/eos/lstests/README.md

     return self.call("get_cluster_info", **call_kwargs)
 ```

-Assume `clus ` is a `Cluster` object that is properly set up, then a line in the script
+A line in the Python test script

 ```python
 cx = clus.get_cluster_info(retry=200, response_text_level="debug")
 ```

-will, in getting the cluster information, change the max number of HTTP connection retries to 200 (default is 100) and set the log level for response text at `DEBUG` (default is `TRACE`).
+will, in getting the cluster information, change the max number of HTTP connection retries to 200 (default is `100`) and set the log level for response text at `DEBUG` (default is `TRACE`).
 Now in a `DEBUG`-level log file, it is possible to view the text of the HTTP response.

  ## Debugging

-The `core` package provides a hassle-free debugger for quick debugging in an interactive Python environment when a cluster has already been launched.
-The function names are identical with the corresponding query methods in the `Cluster` object, though there is no need to specify logging controls.
+The `core` package provides a hassle-free debugger for quick debugging in an interactive Python environment.
+It is especially helpful when a cluster has already been launched.
+The function names are identical with the corresponding query methods in the `Cluster`, and there is no need to specify logging controls.

 For example, given a node cluster already launched with cluster ID 0, the user may, for one-time debugging, in the Python interactive environment, enter